-Unfortunately, it can be quite difficult to find reviews for E-file.com online.
+Unfortunately, it can be quite difficult to find descriptive E-file.com reviews.
 One reason behind this may be that a similarly named website, e-file.com, is receiving the bulk of both sites’ reviews.
 If you delve deep into the World Wide Web, however, you will find customer testimonials.
 One of the biggest complaints about the site is related to the E-file phone number: there isn’t one.

 The lack of an E-file phone number for customer service is counteracted by the live chat option.
 Since many people would rather talk to a live human, though, many complaints come up over this.
 Additionally, anyone who seeks help via social media is quickly referred back to the live chat feature.

-It’s also worth noting that, save for a few happy posts on E-file’s Facebook page, most online reviews of the company are negative.
+It’s also worth noting that, save for a few happy posts on E-file’s Facebook page, most of the online tax website reviews are negative.
 Complaints range from slow tax refund times to difficulty receiving refunds when overcharged.
 While no one knows exactly what happened in each situation, the amount of negative online reviews greatly outnumbers the positive.